-The pilot scale bulk sampling program that was undertaken in fiscal 2021 resulted in the recovery of over 230 kg of Nephrite Jade, including 183 kg of gem quality Sky Jade[©].
-During fiscal 2022, cleaning and preparation of various sized pieces from this program was ongoing with the intent of test-marketing to the national and international Jade trade in order to continue establishing proper valuation parameters on the discovery.
+The pilot scale bulk sampling program that was undertaken in fiscal 2021 resulted in the recovery of over 230 kg of Nephrite Jade, including 183 kg of gem quality Sky Jade©.
+Subsequent, the cleaning and preparation of various sized pieces from this program has been ongoing with the intent of test-marketing to the national and international Jade trade in order to continue establishing proper valuation parameters on the discovery.

-As of September 30, 2023 and going forward, the Company remains focused on marketing the Sky Jade® material collected from the fall 2021 bulk sampling program.
+Going forward, the Company remains focused on marketing the Sky Jade© material collected from the 2021 bulk sampling program.
 During the year ended September 30, 2022, 88 kilograms of materials collected during that program, were partially cut and polished, itemized and individually photographed.
 Certain stones were cut into cabochons or faceted type single stones suitable for the use in fine jewellery in order to demonstrate the many options for our product.
-The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022 in order to facilitate the sales of our samples.
+The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022 in order to facilitate the sale of our samples.
 Materials preparation and documentation is key to properly communicating to potential customers the fine quality of this material particularly through online platforms.
-During Q2 2023, a 1.2-kilogram block of the Company's Wyoming Sky Jade® was sold as a "family stone" for proceeds of US\$1,500, setting a price of US\$1,250/kg.
-During the year ended September 30, 2023, the Company sold, through its e-commerce website www.jadeleader.shop, a total of US\$1,869 and 1.6 kilograms of rough Jade.
-Subsequent to year end, a 5.8 kilogram stone of rough jade was sold as a carving piece for US\$11,600 or US\$2,010/kg.
+During Q2 2023, a 1.2 kilogram block of the Company's Wyoming Sky Jade© was sold as a "family stone" for proceeds of US\$1,500, setting a price of US\$1,250/kg.
+During the three months ended December 31, 2023, the Company sold a 5.8 kilogram stone of rough jade for US\$11,600 or US\$2,010 per kilogram, intended for use in a carving piece.
+Since marketing efforts began in 2022, total sales of US\$26,840 for 17.1 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall average price at US\$1,572 per kilogram.

 In depth technical studies on the genesis of the Wyoming Jades, suitable for submission to peer reviewed scientific publications were also conducted during 2023.
-These studies clarified the special geological relationships between the Sky Jades[©] and their host rock, significantly increasing the potential jade productive areas which remain to be tested across all Wyoming properties.
+These studies clarified the special geological relationships between the Sky Jades© and their host rock, significantly increasing the potential jade productive areas which remain to be tested across all Wyoming properties.